Frequently Asked Questions

 A speed trailer is an apparatus placed on the side of the road that will show the posted speed limit along with the speed of a vehicle passing by it.
 Speed trailers are often very effective in combating speeding problems in a given area.
 If you would like to request a speed trailer be placed in your neighborhood, call (801) 412-3674 and leave a message.
 Someone from the Traffic Division will contact you to make arrangements.

-How can I start a Neighborhood Watch program?
+How can I find the Neighborhood Watch program for my neighborhood?

+There are established Neighborhood Watch groups for every area of the city, and they meet monthly.
 Contact Officer Chad Keller in the Community Resources Division at (801) 412-3654.
-He will give you information to get a Neighborhood Watch going and schedule a meeting to get you and your neighbors started.
+He will give you information on where your local Neighborhood Watch group meets and when the next meeting is scheduled.

 How can I add information to a police report I have previously filed?